-One approach to provide formally verified behavior despite the use of unverified control logic is the Simplex Architecture [1].
-Similar to how a driving instructor's car may have two steering wheels and two sets of brakes, a Simplex system contains two controllers and supervisory switching logic.
+a Simplex system contains two controllers and supervisory switching logic.
 As long as the instructor intervenes to prevent dangerous situations, the untrusted student is allowed to drive.
 Similarly in Simplex, an unverified controller can actuate the system, as long as the verified one takes over quickly at potentially unsafe times.

-In the Simplex Architecture, shown in Figure 1, unverified control logic (the complex controller) is wrapped with a verified controller (the safety controller) and switching logic (the decision module).
-The complex controller typically has better performance, or is concerned with mission-critical requirements, whereas the safety controller is designed with simplicity and provability in mind, and may concern itself only with safety-critical aspects.
+In the Simplex Architecture, shown in Figure 1, unverified control logic (the complex/smart controller) is wrapped with a verified controller (the safety controller) and switching logic (the decision module).
+The complex/smart controller typically has better performance, or is concerned with mission critical requirements, whereas the safety controller is designed with simplicity and provability in mind, and may concern itself only with safety-critical aspects.
 When the system is in danger of entering an unrecoverable state, the decision module must switch control to the safety controller.
-In this way, the complex controller can be used while still maintaining the formal guarantees of the safety controller.
+In this way, the complex/smart controller can be used while still maintaining the formal guarantees of the safety controller.
 The key challenge when designing a system with the Simplex Architecture is to properly create the decision module logic.